-Zombos Says: Poor, Stupid, Fun
+Zombos Says: Poor, Stupid, Lot's of Fun

 "Slow down a minute and let me get this straight," said Detective Web.
 He paged through his notebook.
 "You say this Paul Hasselhoff—"